maykar/plex_assistant/README.md

 ***You must restart after installation and configuration, you may want to setup IFTTT or DialogFlow with the instructions below before doing so.***

-## IFTTT/DialogFlow-Setup
+## Google Assistant Triggers

-You can either use IFTTT or DialogFlow to trigger Plex Assistant.
-IFTTT is the easiest way to set this up, DialogFlow is more involved and has some quirks.
-The advantage to using Dialogflow is it's support for more languages (as long as the translation has been made for Plex Assistant, see below).
+You can either use IFTTT or DialogFlow to trigger Plex Assistant with Google Assistant.
+IFTTT is the easiest way to set this up.
+DialogFlow is a bit more involved and has some quirks, but has support for more languages (as long as the translation has been made for Plex Assistant).

-#### Supported Languages
 Plex Assistant currently supports: English (en), Swedish (sv), Dutch (nl), French (fr), and Italian (it) when using Dialogflow.
 [Help add translations.](#translation)

 <details>